getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/alerts.md

 sidebar_order: 1
 ---

-Alerts are configured per-project and are based on the rules defined for that project.
+Alerts are configured per project and are based on the rules defined for that project.
 To modify the rules visit your **Project Settings** > **Alerts** > **Rules** tab.
 On this page you’ll see a list of all active rules and can add alert rules or modify existing rules.

 ### Conditions

 Rules provide several conditions that you’re able to configure.
-These are fairly self explanatory and range from simple state changes (such as the defaults) to more complex filters on attributes.
+These are fairly self-	explanatory and range from simple state changes to more complex filters on attributes.

 For example, at Sentry we send a notification every single time an error happens and the affected user’s email address ends with `@sentry.io`.